 There is some likelihood that in times past most predators were solitary creatures.
 They were afraid to let anyone know their secret.
 That reduced their ability to abuse children and may have limited the number of victims.
 You don’t share secrets in a small town where if one person found out your secret everyone might be out to get you.

 The increase in pornography and sexually explicit materials makes deviant behaviors look more normal.
 A few years back people who wanted sexually explicit materials had to go to a particular store and buy something that was kept under the counter.
-By today’s standards most of that stuff was pretty mild.
-Today situation comedies have more sexually content and more violence than the girlly magazines used to portray.
-Violence and sexual content is a lot more interesting to watch most of the time than normal behavior.
-If you watch a lot of violence or sex it is easy to get a distorted view of reality and think that things are normal that in times past were clearly off limits.
+By today’s standards, most of that stuff was pretty mild.
+Today situation comedies have more sexual content and more violence than the girly magazines used to portray.
+Violence and sexual content are a lot more interesting to watch most of the time than normal behavior.
+If you watch a lot of violence or sex it is easy to get a distorted view of reality and think that things are normal that in times past were clearly off-limits.

 So this blog post is running long.